nfriend/website-3.0/README.md

 ## TODO

-- Add og: tags for social media (VSCode blog as an example)
 - Create real environment for site and deploy
 - Finish "About me", "Contact", "Projects", and "Attributions" pages
 - Remove placeholder blog posts